-10. WORKPLACE BULLYING
+16. WORKPLACE BULLYING

 Workplace bullying is repeated occurrences of verbal, physical, social or psychological abuse by another person or group of people in the workplace, which create a risk to health and safety.
 Bullying in the workplace is harmful, can impact on the health and wellbeing of the victims of bullying, and is detrimental to the workplace culture.
+The Company is committed to provide a safe workplace free from violence, harassment, bullying and favouritism.